 - We also offer what we call a Carer Health Check Plus which is an hour long appointment comprising 2 x 20 minute appointments with The Healthcare Assistant for a medical check-up and a Carer Support Worker from Carers Support Wiltshire.

-Carer Questionnaires can be found in the surgery waiting-room if you wish to identify yourself as a Carer
+Carer Questionnaires are available at reception if you wish to identify yourself as a Carer